In June 2021, Microsoft announced that a brand-new version of Windows was coming later in the year.

 This is a very important point: not every Windows 10 machine will be able to upgrade to Windows 11.

 Microsoft is intent on making Windows 11 extremely secure—and that’s a good thing.
-But to do so, the company is requiring that all devices must include support for UEFI Secure Boot and TPM 2.0.
+But to do so, the company is requiring that all devices must include support for UEFI Secure Boot and TPM 2.0 and your company will need a local IT support Company Charlotte.

 Some older devices running Windows 10 may not have the necessary hardware components to support these and therefore won’t upgrade to Windows 11 at all.